Review · Other Supplements

 What you actually get

-Based on the sales page and typical ClickBank diet bundles, here’s what lands in your inbox:
+Based on the sales page and typical ClickBank diet offers, here’s what lands in your inbox:

 - Quick-Start Guide.
-A one-page summary for people who just want the rules without reading the full guide.
+A one-page summary for people who don’t want to read the whole PDF.
+Useful if you just want the rules.

 - Anabolic Meal Timing Cheat Sheet.
-What to eat on eating days to support muscle retention — in practice, “get enough protein, don’t undereat.”
-No magic foods, just sensible structure.
+What to eat on eating days to maximize muscle retention — essentially “eat enough protein, don’t undereat.”
+No magic foods, just common sense.

 - Bonus: Anabolic Workout Blueprint.
-A short resistance-training plan to pair with the fasting schedule.
-It’s basic — compound lifts, three days a week — but it correctly stresses that lifting is what keeps muscle on.
+A short resistance-training program designed to pair with fasting.
+It’s basic — compound lifts, 3 days a week — but correctly emphasizes that you need to lift to keep muscle, not just fast.

 What it costs and how the refund works

 $74 one-time at the front end.
 No recurring billing surfaced at the cart.
-The checkout add-ons are optional and clearly marked; skip them and you still get the full core program, or take them and your total lands near $90.
+Upsells are optional and clearly marked; you can skip them and still get the core product.

 — Mara Vance